A Comprehensive Biographical Analysis

 Firstly, according to Archibald Murphey, Mary Dunn was the daughter of John Ross Dunn and Frances Peronneau, but someone has reassigned her to Mary Read.
 Please note that the historical record clearly states that Mary was the daughter of John's first wife, who has been proven to have been Frances.

 Secondly, John Ross Dunn and Mary Read did not have a son named John, yet someone created a profile, showing him to have been born in 1740, long before John Ross Dunn had even met Mary Read, so I identified him as John Benefield Dunn, b.1741, son of John Dunn II and Lucy Bolling.
 Genealogy.com identifies John Dunn II and family.
-Geni confuses him with John B Dunn, and have also conflated this profile.
-I know of no Charlotte Benefield.
+Someone has erroneously given him, the middle name Benefield.
+John B. Dunn, b.1741, was the son of Lucy Bolling, so his middle name may have been 'Bolling', or 'Benefield', but in any case, he was the son of John Dunn II(1714-1789).

-Only my unique perspective enabled me to trace my Dunn ancestry.
-My family genealogist, Gail Bisbey informed me that my DNA, and that of my Dad, was a close match with that of Pharaoh Dunn (1778-1859).
+My unique perspective, singular education, and multi-disciplined specialization, accompanied by full-time retirement, greatly facilitated the accurate tracing of my Dunn ancestry.
+In about 2010, my Dunn family genealogist, Gail Bisbey informed me that my DNA, and that of my Dad, was a close match with that of Pharaoh Dunn (1778-1859).
 It was known that Pharaoh Dunn was the son of William T. Dunn and Olive, but no one knew who William T.'s father was.
 My earliest known direct ancestor, at that time, was John Dunn, born 1785, in Virginia.
 The genealogists at WikiTree helped me analyse The James McMurry Dunn family book, and distinguish John Aldridge Dunn of Maryland, from John "Jackie" Dunn, of Virginia, and from there, the pieces just fell into place.
+See My Kentucky Dunn Family, and Supporting Documents.

-I've spent 13 years of very diligent research on this family, and until now, no one had presented any working theory about John Ross Dunn's identity, nor origins, and since its publication, nothing in this document has been disputed.
-To the contrary, it is rapidly receiving the unanimous acceptance of Dunn family genealogists, as should be, considering that it is solidly founded upon their own collaborative efforts and contributions, and I created all of these profiles without severing any links to any pre-existing Dunn profiles.
+I've spent 13 years of very diligent research on this family, and until now, no one had presented, nor even attempted to offer, any working theory about John Ross Dunn, Esq.'s identity, nor origins, and since its publication, nothing in this document has been disputed.
+To the contrary, it's rapidly receiving the unanimous acceptance of Dunn family genealogists, as should be, considering that it is solidly founded upon their very own collaborative efforts and contributions, and I created all of these profiles, without severing any links to any pre-existing Dunn profiles.
 I've done the research.
 Further, if you bring any error in my analysis, to my attention, you can trust that I will correct it.

 John Ross Dunn, Esq's Ancestry

-Now, for those of you who haven't done any research on this family, and those who don't have many years devoted to this research, let me make this as easy as possible.
-I reitterate, until now, there had never been a viable theory as to the origins of Thomas Dunn, "the immigrant", nor John Thomas Dunn, who married Obedience Ann Burgess, and frankly, if you didn't know where to look, you wouldn't find anything about them.
+For those of you who haven't done any research on this family, and for those who don't have many, many, many years devoted to this research, let me make this as easy as possible.
+I reiterate, until now, there had never been any viable theory as to the origins of Thomas Dunn, "the immigrant", nor John Thomas Dunn, who married Obedience Ann Burgess, and frankly, if you didn't know where to look, you wouldn't find anything about them.

-Let me begin with Thomas Dunn, the 14 year old immigrant to Virginia.
-He's on RootsWeb, and according to genealogy.com, he was born in 1606, in Brandesburton, Yorkshire, England, but that was just a guess, and turned out to be a brick wall.
+Thomas Dunn, the 14 year old immigrant to Virginia, is on RootsWeb, and according to genealogy.com, he was born in 1606, in Brandesburton, Yorkshire, England, but that was just a guess, and turned out to be a brick wall.
+I also heard all the arguments that claimed that he was 14 y/o in 1620, 1623, 1624, and 1625, and I watched as his date of birth was fudged all the way up to 1610.

 Thomas Donne "the immigrant" was actually born in 1605, in Worcestershire, England, son of Henry and Frauncis.
-Read about the Sandys family of Worcestershire.
+See the Virginia Company, and the Sandys family, of Worcestershire.

 The following FamilySearch profiles show the wives and children of Thomas Dunn "the immigrant",

-and, in 1699, he received land, as reward, for bringing nine individuals into the colony.
+and, according to genealogy.com, in 1699, he received land, as a reward, for bringing nine individuals into the colony.

 According to Evan David Ittel, John Thomas Dunn was born in 1640, in Brandesburton, Yorkshire, the son of Thomas Dunn and Anna Greene, and Obedience Ann Burgess was his niece.
 Again, that was just a guess, and a brick wall, and I have another theory.